-RunCloud makes it simple to set up and run cron jobs from your dashboard, with no need to mess with any server settings.
-If you’d like to learn why cron jobs are necessary for WordPress, refer to our previous post.
+RunCloud makes setting up and running cron jobs from your dashboard simple without messing with server settings.
+(Refer to our previous post to learn why cron jobs are necessary for WordPress.)

 Adding a Cron Job

-On the next screen, you can specify the details.
-Provide a descriptive name for your job, and in the user field, enter the name of the owner of the web application.
+On the next screen, you can specify the details about the job.
+Provide a descriptive name, and in the user field, enter the name of the web application’s owner.

 Method 2: By Executing wp-cron.php

-To add a cron job to a WordPress application on RunCloud, open the web application dashboard and take a note of the owner of the application and PHP version being used.
+To add a cron job to a WordPress application on RunCloud, open the web application dashboard and note the application’s owner and the PHP version.

-Next, copy the public path of the website to your clipboard.
+Next, copy the website’s public path to your clipboard.
 This is where the wp-cron.php file is stored.

 After you have copied the path, open the “Cronjob” menu and click on the “Add New Job” button to create a new entry.